rohansanjay/lists/quotes.md

 # Quotes I like

+- “You have to be aggressively abnormal in protecting your time because if you don’t, the world will steal your time and energy from you.” - Y Combinator
 - "You should always be slightly uncomfortable." - Matthew Benney
 - "Only a weakling would do that." - Max Verstappen
 - “In my opinion, one does not substitute oneself for the past, one just adds a new link.”
 Paul Cezanne